disorderedmaterials/dissolve/docs/examples/silica_bulk/step1.md

 > Atom types created in this way are named after the symbol of the relevant element.
 {: .tip}

-Now let's generate our atomic species and assign the relevant atom types.
+Now let's generate our atomic species, assign the relevant atom types, and create a basic site for each.
 First, the silicon:

 > Species &#8680; Create... &#8680; Atomic...
 {: .action .action_menu}